|

 Sleep DUI

-Being arrested because of being under the influence of Ambian
+Being arrested because of being under the influence of Ambien

 while driving occurred, often with no memory of the event